kevinsullivan/physvm_develop/ONBOARD.md

 4. Choose "peirce_docker" from the list
 5. There should be an "open folder" option that will open a dialog, from which you should navigate to "/peirce" (This will be the same as your local peirce repository directory if you performed Step 1 correctly).
 6. Go to your Extensions
 7. VSCode does not have all of your extensions installed by default within the container context.
-You will likely receive an installation prompt as you did in section VSCode Setup, Step 4.
-If not, proceed to your extensions tab, filter to "installed", click on C/C++ and Clang Command Adapter, and, for both, click on "Install in Container"
+After you are attached to the container, you will likely receive an installation prompt as you did in section VSCode Setup, Step 4.
+If not, proceed to your extensions tab, filter to "installed", click on all recommended extensions, including C/C++ and Clang Command Adapter, and, for all, click on "Install in Container".
+This will likely require you to click "Reload", afterwards
 8. You'll (theoretically) be able to build (Ctrl+Shift+B), Debug (F5), and Run (Ctrl+F5)